Breakaway

 Adding to Cart Added to Cart

 Karissa Donkin writes about women’s hockey and the PWHL for CBC Sports and has worked in newspapers and broadcasting for more than a decade.
-Since 2016, she has been working with CBC’s investigative unit, covering stories that regularly air on national programs across all of CBC’s platforms.
+Since 2016, she has been working with CBC’s Atlantic investigative unit, covering stories that regularly air on national programs across all of CBC’s platforms.
 Her recent work on New Brunswick’s Child Protective Services was profiled on The Current.
 She has won a National Newspaper Award and several Atlantic Journalism Awards for her investigative work.
 Her journalism was also nominated for the prestigious Michener Award.
+Breakaway is her first book.